Data Processing Agreement

 - To ensure proper provision of the Service, the Client authorizes GetResponse to engage other processors for carrying out processing activities.
 For the avoidance of doubt and without limiting the general authorisationgranted to GetResponse in the preceding sentence, the Client in particular agrees to the sub-processors listed in Annex 3.

 - The current list of GetResponse’s sub-processors is available in the Client’s Account as of May 25, 2018.
 GetResponse shall inform the Client about any intended changes concerning the addition or replacement of other processors.
 The Client shall be informed about this through a notice in the Client’s Account and properly in advance.
 The Client shall have the opportunity to object (via electronic means of communication or by post) to such changes within 14 days of receiving a notice on the intended change.
 If the Client does not object within 14 days of receiving the information about the intended change, the Client is deemed to have agreed to the change.
 Having received an objection, GetResponse has 30 days to determine how to proceed in relation to the objection.
 On the expiry of that period, each Party may terminate the Agreement in line with the provisions of the Service Agreement.
+If the Service Agreement is concluded for fixed term, the Parties agree that the objection constitutes a cause for agreement termination and both, the Agreement and the Service Agreement terminates upon 14 days’ notice period with effect at the end of the settlement period.
 Notwithstanding the foregoing, GetResponse stipulates that the Client’s objection to a chosen sub-processor may render the Client unable to use all the functionalities of the Service.

 - Engagement of other processors may only take place within the limits of and for the purpose of performing the Service.
 GetResponse hereby represents that (i) the sub-processors it has engaged meet all the requirements arising from the GDPR and from applicable data protection provisions, (ii) it has entered into Personal Data processing agreements with the subprocessors as required under Article 28(4) of the GDPR and that such agreements include provisions imposing obligations analogical to those defined in the Agreement in respect of GetResponse, and that (iii) the personal data protection standard followed by the subprocessors is at least equal to the personal data protection standard followed by GetResponse.
 If sub-processor chosen by GetResponse is located in a third country within the meaning of GDPR, GetResponse shall be obliged to ensure that the conditions set in Chapter V of the GDPR are met.